Man who died a day after first Covid-19 jab suffered from heart attack, death not linked to vaccine: MOH

 MOH said that to date, there has not been any deaths in Singapore assessed to be caused by the Covid-19 vaccine.

-Today online reported on Sunday, that the man, named Yak Hock Hwa, a private-hire car driver, collapsed in the evening of March 6.
+Online news outlet Today reported on Sunday that the man, named Yak Hock Hwa, a private-hire car driver, collapsed on March 6 evening.

 NUH told the news outlet that the man's condition deteriorated rapidly and he did not respond to resuscitation efforts.